dallasbgray/qmk_firmware/keyboards/keebio/iris/keymaps/dallas/README.md

 just put in bootloader mode with the reset button on the back of the keyboard then run `qmk flash -kb <my_keyboard> -km <my_keymap>` make sure to program each half

+flashing split keyboards? may not be necessary in this way  https://docs.qmk.fm/features/split_keyboard